To switch or to stay? Signs that it’s time to switch banks

 - The best bank grows your money

 You work hard for your money, so you should get the most out of saving and investing it.
 Switch your bank account to one that offers SA’s best savings rate on any positive balance in your MyWORLD account and SA’s best investment interest rate on your investments and savings accounts.
 Consider a bank with a Fixed Deposit account where you can take advantage of the power of compounding interest.
-Download this simple infographic to help you compare interest rates.

 - The best bank saves you time